reflex-frp/reflex/Quickref.md

 -- Flatten Behavior-of-Event to Event.
 Old Event is used during switchover.
 [ ]   switch            ::                  Behavior (Event a)  ->    Event a

--- Flatten Dyanmic-of-Event to Event.
+-- Flatten Dynamic-of-Event to Event.
 New Event is used immediately.
 [ ]   switchDyn         ::                   Dynamic (Event a)  ->    Event a

 -- Flatten Event-of-Event to Event that fires when both wrapper AND new Event fire.